 H/T Spanking Art, Vintage Fetish Art, The Seed of Europe , Pinterest, and Olympia Press.

 Stilettos and spankings: The impossibly buxom blondes of erotic illustrator Bill Ward

 Diabolic vintage illustrations of ‘spanking machines’

 BDSM, forced feminization & a little light torture: The erotic art of Bernard Montorgueil VERY NSFW

-The kitschy erotic art of Suzanne Ballivet (NSFW)
+The sensuous erotic art of pioneering artist Suzanne Ballivet (NSFW)